-Contact Meyer Van Severen, S.C. for the best criminal defense
+Contact Van Severen Law Office for the best criminal defense

 Any criminal charge could lead to serious consequences.
 Some people want a probationary disposition.
 Others want to win their case and achieve a complete acquittal.
 No matter your goal, our criminal defense lawyers can help.
 Whether your case is a Class A misdemeanor battery, or a Class A felony homicide, we can certainly help.

-Finally, if you or a loved one has been placed on a probation hold, contact Meyer Van Severen, S.C. at 414-270-0202.
+Finally, if you or a loved one has been placed on a probation hold, contact Van Severen Law Office at 414-270-0202.
 Our attorneys win revocation hearings.
 We arrange for alternative to revocations.
 And we’re certainly on your side.

 (Our criminal defense attorneys updated this blog post on December 4, 2019.)